pulumi/examples/gcp-ts-gke-hello-world/README.md

     in-place, and which require replacement, and computes the minimally disruptive change to achieve the desired state.

-    **Note:** Pulumi auto-generates a suffix for all objects.
-Pulumi's object model does create-before-delete replacements by default on updates, but this will only work if you are using name auto-generation so that the newly created resource is guaranteed to have a differing, non-conflicting name.
-Doing this allows a new resource to be created, and dependencies to be updated to point to the new resource, before the old resource is deleted.
+    > **Note:** Pulumi auto-generates a suffix for all objects.
+Pulumi's object model does
+    > create-before-delete replacements by default on updates, but this will only work if
+    > you are using name auto-generation so that the newly created resource is
+    > guaranteed to have a differing, non-conflicting name.
+Doing this
+    > allows a new resource to be created, and dependencies to be updated to
+    > point to the new resource, before the old resource is deleted.
-    This is generally quite useful.
+    > This is generally quite useful.
+    >

-    ```
+    > ```
-    ...
+    > clusterName    : "helloworld-2a6de9a"
-	deploymentName : "helloworld-tlsr4sg5"
+	> deploymentName : "helloworld-tlsr4sg5"
-    ...
+    > kubeconfig     : "<KUBECONFIG_CONTENTS>"
-	namespaceName  : "helloworld-pz4u5kyq"
+	> namespaceName  : "helloworld-pz4u5kyq"
-	serviceName    : "helloworld-l61b5dby"
+	> serviceName    : "helloworld-l61b5dby"
-	servicePublicIP: "35.236.26.151"
+	> servicePublicIP: "35.236.26.151"
-    ```
+    > ```

-    If you visit the FQDN listed in `serviceHostname` you should land on the NGINX welcome page.
-Note, that it may take a minute or so for the LoadBalancer to become active on AWS.
+    If you visit the FQDN listed in `servicePublicIP` you should land on the NGINX welcome page.
+Note, that it may take a minute or so for the LoadBalancer to become active on GCP.

 1. Access the Kubernetes Cluster using `kubectl`